MithunDu404/SocialMediaApp/README.md

   - Ensure environment variables are set in the hosting service
   - Use managed DB (MongoDB Atlas, AWS RDS) for production

-Checklist for production:
-- Secure JWT secrets & DB credentials
-- Enable HTTPS & CORS configuration
-- Rate limiting, input validation, and sanitization
-- Use a CDN or object storage for media
-- Add monitoring / error reporting (Sentry, LogDNA)
-- Run database backups and migrations in CI

 ## Contribution
 Contributions are welcome!
 Suggested process:
 1. Fork the repository